Cheapest States for Surgical Technologist in 2026

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut tend to have higher costs associated with becoming a surgical technologist.
-These states generally have higher tuition rates and licensing fees, compounded by a higher cost of living, which altogether make the training significantly more expensive.
+On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut typically have higher tuition fees and cost of living, which can significantly increase the overall expenses associated with becoming a surgical technologist.

 What Drives Cost Differences?

-Several factors contribute to the cost differences across states.
-Tuition fees are the most significant component, but other costs such as exam fees, licensing fees, state application fees, and background check costs also play a role.
-Additionally, the general cost of living in a state can affect the overall expenses involved in completing the training.
+Several factors contribute to the wide cost range for surgical technologist training.
+These include variations in tuition fees, exam fees, licensing fees, state application fees, and the cost of mandatory background checks.
+Additionally, the general cost of living in a state can affect the overall expenses.

 Cost Breakdown